It’s common to want your container to “do a thing.” Singularity

 CMD(or we aren’t importing Docker at all) then we default to

-Here is how you would define the runscript section when you bootstrap an image:
+Here is how you would define the runscript section when you build an image:

 Bootstrap: docker From: ubuntu:latest %runscript exec /usr/bin/python "$@"